The 4th Floor (1999 film): Plot

-A few months later, Jane is seen in Greg's apartment talking to her friend Cheryl (Grdevich) from work on the phone, who tells her that the locksmith had something to show Jane.
+A few months later, Jane is in Greg's apartment talking to her friend Cheryl from work on the phone.
+Cheryl tells her that the locksmith had something to show Jane.
 She replies that it is a good thing as she did not get a chance to thank him.
-The final scene reveals that the locksmith has been looking through his window and sketching and painting what he sees.
-The camera pans through the room at all his paintings and the camera stops on a picture showing Greg and Mr. Collins talking at a table in front of the typewriter used to type threatening messages to Jane.
+The locksmith has been looking through his window and sketching and painting what he sees.
+One picture shows Greg and Collins talking at a table in front of the typewriter used to type threatening messages to Jane.